 When we stepped out the door on day one the sun was shining and we still had not realised how heavy our bags really were, so we were 100% ready for the adventure!

 We quickly left the lovely hamlet of Chardonney behind (I used to spend my summer holidays here when I was 10 and it was great to see that not much had changed) and started climbing on an old hunting track.
-We were really amazed by how many old buildings were popping out everywhere in the middle of the pastures!
-After a couple of hours we reached Rifugio Dondena and had lunch: salami, cheese and bread, the perfect mountain snack (we would quickly get bored of this!).
+We were really amazed by how many old building were popping out everywhere in the middle of the pastures!
+After a couple of hours we reached Rifugio Dondena and had lunch: Salami, cheese and bread, the perfect mountain snack (we would quickly get bored of this!).
 Then another couple of hours of hiking and we got to Rifugio Miserin, with its beautiful lake and church (there’s churches everywhere in Italy).
 The wind had picked up so we sheltered inside and enjoyed our first hut beer, then decided to pitch our tent just by the church and treat ourselves to some amazing hut food.

 Day 2 - Rifugio Miserin to Lillaz

 After some light rain overnight, we woke up to a pretty foggy but quite atmospheric morning.
 We packed our tent, had some breakfast (porridge is the way to go, especially if your hiking partner is Scottish!) and left for the col Fenêtre de Champorcher.
 We were excited for a new day on the trail, the only downside was that we were walking beside some pretty huge and ugly pylons.
 But anyway, we got to the col and there was no sign of them on the other side.
-We started walking down, not yet knowing that this would become our standard day on the trek (we had to cross a mountain pass pretty much every day).
-We went through alpine pastures first, we even saw some cows, and then we entered into a beautiful arolla pine forest that accompanied us all the way to Lillaz.
+We started walking down the other side, not yet knowing that this would become our standard day on the trek (we had to cross a mountain pass pretty much every day).
+We went through alpine pastures first, we even saw some cows, and then we entered into a beautiful arolla pine forest, that accompanied us all the way to Lillaz.

 The second day was over, and we were not quite used to the weight of our bags, so we had to make sure we spent quite some time stretching our sore muscles to avoid any pain the next day.
 Followed by a much needed shower at the campsite, some laundry and a beer, of course!